 1) Learn how to write an essay in the format desired by the exam scorers.
 This means the standard five-paragraph essay with introduction, conclusion, and three supporting points.
 This means including transition words and specific examples and/or data (even if it is made up, lol).
 In the fall semester of junior year my kids take Brave Writer's Help for High School course to learn how to write essays.
 The course is not specifically geared towards the college entrance tests, but it is engaging and thorough in teaching them to write colorfully and with purpose.
 Towards the end of the semester I have them do several practice essays with actual SAT/ACT prompts.
 About a week before each exam (once each in spring of junior year and fall of senior year), I have them relearn their writing skills by doing a couple more essays.

 2) In the fall or spring of junior year, the student has a semester-long course entitled ACT/SAT Prep, which I have developed.
-It’s not difficult to do this for yourself; it’s just a matter of picking some test prep books and assigning lessons from them.
-We used these:
+It's not difficult to do this for yourself; it's just a matter of picking some test prep

 3) 12 Practice Tests for the SAT